 - The minor area.
 The department sponsoring the minor will develop this exam.

-III.
+IV.
 Comparative and Transnational Studies of the Muslim Tradition

 The Muslim world extends across an immense area of the globe that includes widely diverse cultural, ethnic, linguistic, and religious traditions.
 In the centuries following their initial movement out of the Arabian Peninsula in the 7th century, Muslims dispersed from Europe to China, and eventually around the world.
 As they did so, Muslims individually and collectively continued to develop various practices as well as theological, legal, literary, artistic, and mystical traditions that in some cases were heavily influenced by the local cultures and religions they encountered, and in others, extremely resistant to them.
 The Comparative and Transnational Studies of the Muslim Tradition (CTSMT) field seeks to examine different regions of the Muslim world by focusing on the texts, practices, rituals, ideas, and other forms of Muslim religious meaning as they have developed over the course of history.
 While traditional Islamic Studies programs tend to encourage students to focus on only one region or one aspect of Muslim thought or action, the goal of CTSMT is to highlight the diversity of Muslim thought and practice by training students in the methods and theories of comparative religions in combination with anthropological methods of studying the transnational dimension of religion.

-Associated Faculty: John Hanson, Ron Sela, and Devin Deweese.
+Associated Faculty: John Hanson, Ron Sela, and Devin DeWeese.
 Additional associate faculty members may be drawn from a variety of departments at IU, including CUES, NELC, History, Anthropology, African Studies, Spanish, and Folklore.

-Admissions Requirements: In accordance with the Department of Religious Studies, all students are required to complete an MA before beginning coursework toward their PhD degree.
+Admission Requirements: In accordance with the Department of Religious Studies, all students are required to complete an MA before beginning coursework toward their Ph.D. degree.
 In addition, CTSMT requires that all students have successfully completed Arabic through an intermediate level of instruction.
 At the discretion of the Field Chairperson, another language such as (but not limited to) Urdu, Indonesian, Persian, Turkish, Hausa, or Swahili may be substituted.

 Field Requirements: The goal of CTSMT is to emphasize the role of human agency in the creation, transmission, appropriation, and development of Muslim ideas and practices.
-Students entering the field will be required to take two courses to help them acquire the concepts and skills necessary to pursue the study of Muslim traditions in a global context: R662 Cross-Cultural Comparisons of Religion and R561 Anthropological Approaches to Religion.
+Students entering the field will be required to take two courses to help them acquire the concepts and skills necessary to pursue the study of Muslim traditions in a global context: REL-R662 Cross-Cultural Comparisons of Religion and REL-R561 Anthropological Approaches to Religion.

-Following the completion of R662 and R561, students will be required to choose one of two “tracks” within the field that will help them focus their dissertation research.
+Following the completion of REL-R662 and REL-R561, students will be required to choose one of two “tracks” within the field that will help them focus their dissertation research.
 The Comparative Religion track requires students to select two geographic regions and/or two time periods and compare a set of phenomena as they occur in both.
 The Transnational Religion track requires students to explore how Muslim religious, social and cultural phenomena are transmitted across wide distances and how in this process, conventional understandings and practices are appropriated, reassessed, and changed by various groups.
 The tracks are not designed, however, to be exclusive entities.
 Students are encouraged to combine methods and theories in the Anthropological study of Transnational Religion with those found in Comparative Religion in their dissertation work.

 Students in coursework are also required to participate in the CTSMT colloquium held each semester.
 The colloquia are led by a different faculty member each semester and will focus on a pre-selected article or monograph.